buildbot/buildbot/master/docs/developer/www.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Front-end only hackers might want to just skip the master and slave setup, and just focus on the UI.
 It can also be very useful to just try the UI with real data from your production.
-For those use-cases, api_proxy.py can be used.
+For those use-cases, ``gulp dev proxy`` can be used.

-This tools is a small flask app that can proxy the data and sse api from a production server to your development environment.
+This tool is a small nodejs app integrated in the gulp build that can proxy the data and websocket api from a production server to your development environment.
 Having a proxy is slightly slower, but this can be very useful for testing with real complex data.

 You still need to have python virtualenv configured with master package installed, like we described in previous paragraph.